CAVEconnectome/terraform-google-cave/MIGRATION.md

 ```
 You should read over the result, particular attention should be made to:
+- local_cluster_prefix: you need to fill in a value here that is a new prefix for this cluster, because you don't want the old cluster to stop working immediately, you want to get the new cluster up and running and then redirect traffic to it once it is fully functional.
+So if you had ltv5 before for environment, you might pick ltv6.
+If you hadn't spun up more than one cluster before and had your environment name "local", you will want to make this something like "local1".
 - gcp_user_account: this should be filled in with a google account email that has permissions to setup service accounts in your google project.
 - materialize_datastack: as you might have more than one and will need to edit the config files to support more than 1 datastack.
 - local_environment_name: Because we didn't have this really templated before.
 We intend for this to be whatever DNS name users were generally using before to access local services.
 The idea is that you should be able to spin up a new cluster and point the DNS to local_cluster_prefix.domain_name, verify that everything is working, then switch traffic over from local_environment_name.domain_name.
 Users will then have uninterrupted service, but you can verify that things are functional before that switch.